abhishekprateek/blocklypy-vscode/README.md

 - **Open and convert** majority of the LEGO robotics file formats
 - **Receive program status** and **display hub output messages**
 - **Plot** live sensor data and save to csv
+- **Quick-start templates** for Pybricks Python files with hub-specific imports\
+  and auto detectied devices
 - Experimental: **Debug** your code in VSCode

 ## Getting Started